ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - developer_URN OPTIONAL: Assertion of developer / application identity.

-- credential_profile REQUIRED: Specify type of auth (e.g.SAML, OAuth, X.509).
+- credential_profile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).

 - application_profile OPTIONAL: Vendor or Application specific profile.

-- logging_profile REQUIRED: contains the profile regarding the logging procedure.Default is local store
+- logging_profile REQUIRED: contains the profile regarding the logging procedure.
+Default is local store

-- Access_control_profile REQUIRED: the profile regarding the confidentiality of the log entries being stored.Default is only the gateway that created the logs can access them.
+- Access_control_profile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
+Default is only the gateway that created the logs can access them.

 - Subsequent calls OPTIONAL: details possible escrow actions.